-But with this changing face of enterprise architecture, it begs the question: what exactly makes a top architect?
-What qualities are now necessary for success in this rapidly developing landscape, and how can enterprise architects position themselves as the ‘go to’ enterprise architect for businesses in this new digital world?
+With this changing face of enterprise architecture, it begs the question: what exactly makes a top architect?
+What qualities are now necessary for success in this rapidly developing landscape, and how can enterprise architects position themselves as the ‘go to’ professional for businesses in this new digital world?

 Today’s best enterprise architects can accept that they can no longer predict or design solutions and frameworks for a definite future – instead, they need to focus on designing an architecture that is able to change as quickly as business needs, and technology, changes.

 As Gapgemini’s Ron Tolido said “Customer and business needs are constantly changing; there really is no way to know what IT landscapes will look like in the future or what type of solutions organizations will need."
 This advice still rings true, and a great enterprise architect will instead focus on creating adaptable architecture that will provide an organisation with a seamless transition as technology continues to change, rather than predicting the next ‘big’ thing and building architecture that will support it.